RBMHTechnology/eventuate/src/sphinx/reference/event-sourcing.rst

 Custom event serialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Custom serializers for application-defined events can be configured with Akka's `serialization extension`_ mechanism.
+Custom serializers for application-defined events can be configured with Akka's `serialization extension`_.
 For example, an application that wants to use a custom ``MyDomainEventSerializer`` for events of type ``MyDomainEvent`` (both defined in package ``com.example``) should add the following configuration to ``application.conf``:

 .. includecode:: ../conf/serializer.conf
    :snippet: custom-event-serializer

 ``MyDomainEventSerializer`` must extend Akka’s Serializer_ trait.
 Please refer to Akka’s `serialization extension`_ documentation for further details.

-Eventuate stores application-defined events as ``payload`` of DurableEvent_\ s. ``DurableEvent`` itself is serialized with DurableEventSerializer_, a `Protocol Buffers`_ serializer that delegates ``payload`` serialization to a custom serializer.
-If no custom serializer is configured, one of Akka’s default serializers is used.
+Eventuate stores application-defined events as ``payload`` of DurableEvent_\ s. ``DurableEvent`` itself is serialized with DurableEventSerializer_, a `Protocol Buffers`_ based serializer that delegates ``payload`` serialization to a custom serializer.
+If no custom serializer is configured, Akka’s default serializer is used.

 .. _replication-filter-serialization:

 Custom replication filter serialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-in the same way as application-defined events, custom serializers for :ref:`replication-filters` can also be configured via Akka's `serialization extension`_ mechanism.
+In the same way as for application-defined events, custom serializers for :ref:`replication-filters` can also be configured via Akka's `serialization extension`_.
 For example, an application that wants to use a custom ``MyReplicationFilterSerializer`` for replication filters of type ``MyReplicationFilter`` (both defined in package ``com.example``) should add the following configuration to ``application.conf``:

 .. includecode:: ../conf/serializer.conf
    :snippet: custom-filter-serializer

-Custom replication filter serialization also works if the custom filter is part of a composite filter that has been created with ``and`` or ``or`` combinators (see ReplicationFilter_ API).
-If no custom filter serializer is configured, one of Akka’s default serializers is used.
+Custom replication filter serialization also works if the custom filter is part of a composite filter that has been composed with ``and`` or ``or`` combinators (see ReplicationFilter_ API).
+If no custom filter serializer is configured, Akka’s default serializer is used.

 .. _snapshot-serialization: